What is Abdominal Liposuction?

 How is Abdominal Liposuction Performed?

-First, you'll come in for a free consultation with our patient consultant who will answer all your questions, learn about your goals, and help you decide whether abdominal liposuction is the best option for you.
+First, you'll come in for a consultation with our patient consultant who will answer all your questions, learn about your goals, and help you decide whether abdominal liposuction is the best option for you.
 If you decide to move forward with the procedure, you'll receive instructions on how to prepare for liposuction.

 Before the surgery, your surgeon will mark the areas to be targeted based on the goals you indicated, your desired results, and the doctor's recommendations to achieve them.